-Lima and Conti started shortly there after.
+Lima and Conti started shortly thereafter.
 The only makers of reference were

 the German manufacturers Märklin and Trix.
-In 1947 the company moved from Albese Cassano to a new location in
+In 1947 the company moved from

-used three rail track, alternating current, and was targeted at children.
+was in 'OO' gauge, used 3-rail track, alternating current, and was targeted at children.
 However, the first

 trains ran at speeds in ratio to scale prototypes, thus were more realistic than the 'OO' gauge products made by the

 The American Streamliner Milwaukee Road Hiawatha 4-4-2 Locomotive and tender was one of the first

-locomotives produced by Rivarossi, and production ran from 1948 to 1954.
+locomotives produced by Rivarossi targeted at American markets, and production ran from 1948 to 1954.
 It featured front

 lighting and a worm drive that used ball bearings in an oil bath.
 The ones that have survived corrosion

 and metal fatigue, have now reached high prices amongst collectors.
 The Rivarossi model showed a notable

 resemblance to the actual Locomotive prototype, both in the silver, orange, brown and black paint scheme, and in

 it’s construction.
 The Rivarossi HO gauge Hiawatha was also offered in other color schemes and as an unassembled kit.